research-iceberg/research-iceberg.github.io/papers/MiMA_mixed_layer.md

 ## Albedo

-Another a-priori missing component of MiMA is sea ice.
+Another _a priori_ missing component of MiMA is sea ice and snow cover.
 This is not a major shortcoming since ocean dynamics, biogeochemistry and others are willingly left out as well to keep the model simple.
 The main effect of sea ice on atmospheric dynamics is arguably the albedo effect.
 Luckily, the albedo can be adjusted rather easily to account for ice, at least in a static sense.
-However, we note that adding e.g. higher albedo south of 65&deg;S to mimic the effect of Antarctica does indeed change the strength and position of the Southern Hemisphere eddy driven jet, but the corrections are minimal.
-Of course, it could still be important if one's interest lies in the Southern Ocean for instance (Fig. 7).
+Fig. 7 shows examples of adding higher albedo south of 65&deg;S to mimic the effect of Antarctica and different choices for meridional albedo profiles.

-<p style="font-size:x-small;"><span style="font-weight:bold;">Figure 7</span>: Effect of "sea ice" albedo in the Southern Ocean in MiMA.</p>
+<p style="font-size:x-small;"><span style="font-weight:bold;">Figure 7</span>: Illustration of different meridional albedo profiles in MiMA.</p>

 # Conclusions